Hexagon/spotprice-mqtt/README.md

 *  Build in automation, update prices every 30 minutes
 *  Sends future spot prices as separate states (+1 hour, +6 hours, +12 hours)
+*  Sensds average spot price for today and tomorrow
+*  Sensds average spot price for night, morning, evening and night, both today and tomorrow
 *  Allows to add extra cost and apply a factor (e.g. VAT) onto spot prices
 *  Handles time zone conversion automatically, just supply and receive local time
 *  Supports Home Assistant MQTT auto discovery ootb
+*  Sends full dataset in JSON format as an attribute to `sensor.spotprice_data`, allowing to create a forecast chart in homeassistant unsing (as an example) apexchart-card

 ## Installation